svilendobrev/transit-python2/README.md

 ==============

 *Fork of [transit-python2](https://github.com/3wnbr1/transit-python2), fixed + optimized.
- * uses Encoder() and Decoder(), so not 100% compatible anymore
+ * uses Encoder() and Decoder(), so not 100% compatible anymore : `from transit3 import encode,decode` .
+See `transit3/__init__.py`
  * fixed rolling-cache error on when to reset.. and then lots of other things
  * no json-ing Writer anymore, use a json library for that (+2x speed-up) ; cleaned up ; various optimizations (~2x).
 Some of last ones still can be on/off.
-See `transit/__init__.py`
- * older optimizations up to some point reside in the transit1/ with the original under it, can be turned on/off
+ * older optimizations up to some point reside in the `transit1/` with the original under it, can be turned on/off
- * setup.py etc packaging is not changed - so transit1/ like tests/ is only accessible via cloning the repo
+ * setup.py brings transit3 ; see also `benchmark/bench-transit.py` , `tests/`
+ * --
- * btw beware, transit's interoperability depends on hardcoded rolling_cache constants like MIN_SIZE_CACHEABLE hence highly fragile
+ * btw beware, transit's interoperability depends on hardcoded rolling_cache constants like MIN_SIZE_CACHEABLE.. hence highly fragile
  * have fun
  * svd'2024